zenglanmu/langgraph-api-server/README.md

 - **Self-hosting costs** — the official open-source version lacks auth and other modules; full self-hosted deployment requires an enterprise LangSmith license
 - **Deployment overhead** — the official server runs Python via gRPC to a Go backend, meaning you can't just deploy it as a simple Python service

-This project was reverse-engineered from the LangGraph client-side SDK, so behavior is **not guaranteed to be identical** to the official server.
+I vibe coding this project with the reference of the LangGraph client-side SDK, so behavior is **not guaranteed to be identical** to the official server.
 If you find inconsistencies, please open an issue.

 ## Features